 Here are a few useful suggestions that you can try if you’re experiencing any trouble with your Online Appointment.

-Our beta release is best experienced on a computer or laptop using Chrome or Opera.
+Our Online Appointments are best experienced on a computer or laptop using Chrome or Opera.
 Android devices work best with Chrome.

 If you’re on an iOS device (iPhone, iPad) you will need the Jane Online Appointments app which is available on the app store.